 In 36 2/3 postseason innings, Cole had a 1.3 win probability added — them most of any major leaguer.

-Side note: Look what happens when your best players show up.
+Note: Look what happens when your best players show up.
 Take contemporaneous notes, Dodgers.

 With Clayton Kershaw a shell of his former self (but still a quality mid-rotation arm) and Rich Hill & Hyun-Jin Ryu free agents, there might not be a better time for the Dodgers to sign a top-of-the-rotation starter like Cole.